A Tight Bound of Hard Thresholding: Experiments

 In addition to the application of sparse recovery, we illustrated that HT-SVRG can deal with binary classification by minimizing the sparse logistic regression problem~\eqref{eq:logistic}.
 Here, we study the performance on a realistic image dataset MNIST\footnote{\url{http://yann.lecun.com/exdb/mnist/}}, consisting of 60 thousands training samples and 10 thousands samples for testing.
 There is one digit on each image of size 28-by-28, hence totally 10 classes.
 Some of the images are shown in Figure~\ref{fig:mnist_data}.

-{\bf Parameter Setting.} \ The update frequency $m$ is fixed at $m = 3n$, a common practice suggested by~\cite{svrg}.
-We compute the heuristic step size $\eta$ as in previous section, i.e., $\eta = 2/\textsf{svds}(\bA \bA\trans) \approx 10^{-3}$.
+The update frequency $m$ is fixed as $m = 3n$.
+We compute the heuristic step size $\eta$ as in the previous section, i.e., $\eta = 2/\mathrm{svds}(\bA \bA\trans) \approx 10^{-3}$.
 Since for the real-world dataset, the true sparsity is actually unknown, we tune the sparsity parameter $k$ and study the performance of the algorithm.
-Finally, the $\ell_2$-norm penalty $\gamma$ is set to $10^{-5}$, a small value to ensure vanishing optimization error as suggested by Prop.~\ref{prop:T logistic}.

-First, we visualize 5 pair-wise models learned by HT-SVRG in Figure~\ref{fig:mnist_partial_model}, where each row is associated with a binary classification task indicated by the two digits at the beginning of the row, and the subsequent red-blue figures are used to illustrate the learned models under different sparsity parameter.
-For example, the third colorful figure depicted on the second row corresponds with recognizing a digit is ``1'' or ``7'' with the sparsity of 30.
+First, we visualize five pair-wise models learned by HT-SVRG in Figure~\ref{fig:mnist_partial_model}, where each row is associated with a binary classification task indicated by the two digits at the leading of the row, and the subsequent red-blue figures are used to illustrate the learned models under different sparsity parameter.
+For example, the third colorful figure depicted on the second row corresponds to recognizing a digit is ``1'' or ``7'' with the sparsity $k = 30$.
 In particular, for each pair, we label the small digit as positive and the large one as negative, and the blue and red pixels are the weights with positive and negative values respectively.
-Apparently, the models we learned are discriminative enough.
+Apparently, the models we learned are discriminative.

-We also quantitatively show the convergence and accuracy curve in Figure~\ref{fig:mnist_converge_acc}.
-Note that here, the $y$-axis is the objective value $F(\tx^s)$ rather than $\log(F(\tx^s) - F(\hx))$, due to the fact that computing the optimum of~\eqref{eq:logistic} is NP-hard.
-Generally speaking, HT-SVRG converges quite fast and usually attains the near minimal objective within 20 stages.
+We also quantitatively show the convergence and prediction accuracy curves in Figure~\ref{fig:mnist_converge_acc}.
+Note that here, the $y$-axis is the objective value $F(\xtilde^s)$ rather than $\log(F(\xtilde^s) - F(\xopt))$, due to the fact that computing the exact optimum of~\eqref{eq:logistic} is NP-hard.
+Generally speaking, HT-SVRG converges quite fast and usually attains the minimum of objective value within 20 stages.
 It is not surprising to see that choosing a large quantity for the sparsity leads to a better (lower) objective value.
-But we point out that in practice, a small assignment for the sparsity, e.g., $k=70$ facilitates an efficient computation while still suffices to ensure fast convergence and accurate prediction.
+However, in practice a small assignment for the sparsity, e.g., $k=70$ facilitates an efficient computation while still suffices to ensure fast convergence and accurate prediction.